-8. A copy of the referral to Children's Services will be held in a locked cabinet in the office of the designated safeguarding lead, who will serve as the main key holder.
-Designated personnel will have access to the key in the absence of the designated safeguarding lead.
-All other safeguarding concerns that are raised about a child's welfare or maltreatment, and do not result in a referral to Children's Services, are kept in a password protected confidential safeguarding team drive to which only the designated persons, deputy designated safeguarding leads and the designated safeguarding lead have access.

-9. If the designated person believes that a child's life or health is in imminent danger, s/he should contact the emergency services (dial 999).

-10. If a child is not in urgent need of emergency services, then action will be taken by the Children's Services in the relevant borough to ensure the child's immediate safety.
+- 8. A copy of the referral to Children's Services will be held in a locked cabinet in the office of the designated safeguarding lead, who will serve as the main key holder.
+Designated personnel will have access to the file through the MyConcern student reporting system, in the absence of the designated safeguarding lead.
+All other safeguarding concerns that are raised about a child's welfare or maltreatment, and do not result in a referral to Children's Services, are kept in the MyConcern system, which is a password protected confidential safeguarding system to which only the designated persons, deputy designated safeguarding leads and the designated safeguarding lead have access. - 9.
+If the designated person believes that a child's life or health is in imminent danger, s/he should contact the emergency services (dial 999). - 10.
+If a child is not in urgent need of emergency services, then action will be taken by the Children's Services in the relevant borough to ensure the child's immediate safety.
 This could include an application to court for an order or police power of protection.
-This is used when there is thought to be an immediate serious risk to the child.

-11. In the case of an allegation of abuse against employees, the Head of School will consult with Westminster City Council's designated officer immediately, and follow their recommendations.
+This is used when there is thought to be an immediate serious risk to the child. - 11.
+In the case of an allegation of abuse against employees, the Head of School will consult with the Westminster City Council's designated officer immediately, and follow their recommendations.
+The designated officer is Aqualma Daniel and her telephone is 0207 641 7668 and her email is LADO@westminster.gov.uk.
 In the case of a whistleblower reporting an allegation of abuse against a designated person, the Head of School will similarly consult with the designated officer in Westminster City Council.
 In the case of an allegation against the Head of School, the Board of Trustees would consult immediately with the designated officer in Westminster City Council.
 It should be noted that should an allegation of abuse be made against an employee that results in an in-house disciplinary procedure, there may also be a child protection investigation, and/or a criminal investigation process.
 The police investigation will take precedence over the internal disciplinary investigations.

-12. The School has a duty to refer relevant information to Westminster's LSCB (note: LSCB will change by September 2019) and, when appropriate, the Disclosure and Barring Service so that any individual who poses a threat to children can be identified and barred from working with children.
+- 12. The School has a duty to refer relevant information to Westminster's Local Safeguarding Children Partnership (LSCP) and, when appropriate, the Disclosure and Barring Service so that any individual who poses a threat to children can be identified and barred from working with children.
 In such instances, the individual would have been deemed to have:

-a) engaged in 'relevant conduct,' which is defined as conduct that:
+- a) engaged in 'relevant conduct,' which is defined as conduct that:

-- is likely to endanger a child - involves sexual material relating to children - involves sexually violent images - is of a sexual nature involving a child as defined in Safeguarding Vulnerable Groups Act 2006, and b) satisfied the 'harm test.'
+- is likely to endanger a child

+- involves sexual material relating to children

+- involves sexually violent images

+- is of a sexual nature involving a child as defined in Safeguarding Vulnerable Groups Act 2006, and

+- b) satisfied the 'harm test.'
 The harm test is satisfied if there is evidence that the person has:

 - harmed a child

 - caused a child to be harmed

 - put a child at risk of harm

 - incited another to harm a child.